 Many companies have inactive or dormant social media accounts.
-Sometimes one or two social media channels are so successful, the others are sidelined.
-This is fine, since it is likely that they are operating in a niche where their audience or network has a clear preference for a particular medium.
+Sometimes one or two social media channels are so successful; the others get sidelined.
+When one social media channel takes over, it’s okay since they’re likely operating in a niche where their audience or network has a clear preference for a particular medium.

 A professional photographer might find that people love their Pinterest or Instagram accounts, but ignore their Twitter or LinkedIn.
-This is fine, focusing on what the audience wants makes complete sense.
+That allows for focusing on what the audience wants and makes complete sense.
+This article isn’t for those companies.

-This article is not directed towards these companies.
-This article is for those who have set up social media accounts, that all lie dormant with no posts or followers.
-This is the worst scenario, worse than having no social media accounts at all.
+This article is for those who’ve set up social media accounts, that all lie dormant with no posts or followers.
+That’s the worst scenario, worse than having no social media accounts at all.

-That might sound odd, that making the effort to set up the accounts is worse than making no effort at all.
-The reason is in relation to new visitors who don’t know you.
-If new people visit your empty and lifeless social media account, they will see that there is a lack of interest from your customers.
-This also shows a lack of effort on your part.
+That might sound odd, that making an effort to set up the accounts is worse than making no effort at all.
+The reason is concerning new visitors who don’t know you.
+If new people visit your empty and lifeless social media account, they’ll see that there’s a lack of interest from your customers.
+It also shows a lack of effort.

-They see something negative whereas if there were no social media accounts, they would have clicked somewhere else.
+They see something negative, whereas if there were no social media accounts, they would’ve clicked somewhere else.

 The problem in ignoring social media is that people are spending more and more time on it.
 Each new generation is spending increasing amounts of time on their choice of social media channels.
-In fact, this applies to people of all ages.
+That applies to people of all ages.

-By not having a social media presence it is as if you are opting out on having your store front on the high street… Instead you are choosing to have it in a back alley on the outskirts of ‘internet town’.
-You will be harder to find, as many of your competitors embrace social media and put the effort in.
+By not having a social media presence, it’s as if you are opting out on having your storefront on the high street.
+Instead, you’re choosing to have it in a back alley on the outskirts of ‘internet town’.
+You’ll be harder to find, as many of your competitors embrace social media and put in the effort.

 There are no half measures if you have an eye on the future.
-You either make the effort, or decide to place yourself on a back street, at least as far as new customers are concerned.
+You either make an effort or decide to place yourself on a back street, at least as far as new customers are concerned.
 A raving fan will always find you, but growth may suffer, and the opportunity for relatively cheap marketing will be lost.

-This is a common question, and leads to a good point.
+That’s a common question and leads to a good point.
 Perhaps we ‘slave away’ for a couple of hours a day on social media, for what?
 How many new customers come through our social media postings?
-The answer depends on who you ask, what business they are in, and how well they are executing their social media strategy.
+The answer depends on who you ask, what business they’re in, and how well they’re executing their social media strategy.

-If you are using paid advertising, and then track purchases or email sign up rates, a ROI can be determined.
-If you are using the unpaid options of posting, commenting and liking, an ROI can be harder to determine.
+If you’re using paid advertising, and then track purchases or email sign-up rates, an ROI can be determined.
+If you’re using the unpaid options of posting, commenting and liking, an ROI can be harder to determine.

-The same applies to many facets of business.
+The same applies to many facets of a business.